Robotic Molding Process

 Further, robotic molding work cells can also perform sonic and laser welding.
 The welder is placed on the end of a six-axis robot, which helps reduce cycle times, a crucial achievement in the molding industry.

 Robots.com provides Integration-Ready Fanuc, KUKA, ABB, and Motoman molding robots.
-We can offer these robots at a reduced price, new or used.
 Contact us today online or at 877−762−6881 for more information.

 Related Articles